The Age of Resilience – Security in 2017

 All the major security companies – Symantec, Cisco, HP, Juniper – cannot move fast enough.
 Partnerships and acquisitions are the way.

 As of November 2016, Momentum Partners tracked over 120 mergers and acquisitions transactions worth over $17 billion.
 Symantec acquired Blue Coat for $4.7bn and Lifelock for another $2.3bn.
 At Bluecoat, Greg Clark and Mike Fey grew by acquisitions.
-They are now leading Symantec, so expect more acquisitions.
-And partnerships.
-Cisco completed its twelfth security acquisition – Cloudlock – this year.
-Oracle acquired CASB

 They are now leading Symantec, so expect more acquisitions.
 And partnerships.
 Cisco completed its twelfth security acquisition – Cloudlock – this year.
 Oracle acquired CASB Palerra and DNS provider Dyn.
 And HP, Juniper, and Microsoft are likely to get on the prowl soon.